arceos23/social_media_app/social_media/README.md

 ## TODO

+High priority

 - Order posts by date
-- Refresh page when post or comment deleted
 - Finish CRUD functionality
-- Review code and consider refactoring any repeated MUI component patterns into custom components
+- Implement ability to heart posts and comments - once per signed in user
 - Have timestamps include time - just showing the date
 - Have comments button not be hoverable when looking at comments for an individual post - consider link in post component vs hover in comments count component
+- Check XSS concerns with using display name in UI in conjunction with Google authentication.
+Seems to just the person's name, so not sure if the concern is warranted in this auth scenario
+- Security rules for Firestore once deploying to Vercel

+Low priority

+- Add try catch where appropriate to handle errors - looking to get basic functionality implemented first
+- Consider ways to rerender page after CRUD operation rather than refreshing the page - could use optimistic UI or explore other techniques
+- Review code and consider refactoring any repeated MUI component patterns into custom components
 - Clean up typescript types
 - See if less verbose solution to passing props from Comments component to Comment components
 - Make nav bar sticky using position prop for AppBar component versus current implementation that overlays nav bar over an empty nav bar with extra padding to prevent covering page content
-- Add try catch where appropriate to handle errors - looking to get basic functionality implemented first
-- Check XSS concerns with using display name in UI in conjunction with Google authentication.
-Seems to just the person's name, so not sure if the concern is warranted in this auth scenario
 - Double check for other solutions in sign-up page to prevent use of "!" to assert that the credential cannot be null

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).